October 2024 / 10 Min Read

 What do Companies Need to do Now

-Whether your business is an essential or important entity, every organisation should look at the requirements of NIS2 and assess their compliance ahead of the implementation date in October 2024.
+If your business is an essential or important entity, management need to look at the requirements of NIS2.
 These requirements include taking steps around operational cyber risk management; cyber hygiene; incident response; incident reporting; and supply chain security.

 What NIS2 Demands